 Nationality: Noun--Slovene(s).
 Adjective--Slovenian.

 Languages: The official language is Slovene.
 Hungarian and Italian are spoken in the border regions, and German fluency is common near the Austrian border.
+Bosnian, Croatian, and Serbian are spoken by a sizable (6% of the population) minority.
 English is widely understood by business people and students.

 Type: Parliamentary democracy.